jontsnz/influx-test-env/README.md

 ## Getting Started

-For this project we are using InfluxDB 2.0 Beta.
+For this project we are using InfluxDB 2.2

 ### Prerequisites